ZekKen243/COMP3015/README.md

 ## Scene
-Project is a basic city scene with an original model that acts as a city Other features include: Rotating spotlight that "scans" the city scene, clouds, plane mesh
+Project is a basic city scene with an original model that acts as a city /nOther features include: Rotating spotlight that "scans" the city scene, clouds, plane mesh

 ## Project files
 City and cloud models provided as `.obj` files in the `media` folder